mozilla/pdf.js/README.md

 + http://localhost:8888/test/pdfs/?frame

-### Building pdf.js.
+## Building PDF.js

 In order to bundle all `src/` files into a final `pdf.js` and build the generic viewer, issue:

     $ node make generic

 This will generate the file `build/generic/build/pdf.js` that can be included in your final project.
 The pdf.js file is large and should be minified for production.
-Also, if you would like to support more browsers than firefox you'll also need to include `compatibility.js` from `build/generic/web/`.
+Also, if you would like to support more browsers than Firefox you'll also need to include `compatibility.js` from `build/generic/web/`.

-# Learning
+## Learning

 You can play with the PDF.js API directly from your browser through the live demos below:

 + Hello world: http://jsbin.com/pdfjs-helloworld-v2/edit#html,live
 + Simple reader with prev/next page controls: http://jsbin.com/pdfjs-prevnext-v2/edit#html,live